 When developing a website we might often come across situations where we have to limit the entry into each text fields to a certain type.
 One of the common scenarios we run into when developing Drupal websites is to limit text fields to accept only numbers as its input.
 If you want to know how to limit a text field to accept only numbers as input then read on to find out more.

-AJAX is now widely used in web development to make the user interfaces simpler and faster.
+AJAX is now widely used in to web development to make the user interfaces simpler and faster.
 We may use AJAX to load images after page load in order to increase performance.
 However if you want to have a lightbox popup with the full image bound to an image loaded by AJAX then you might run into problems.
 You will find that even after linking the JS, CSS files and adding the rel="lightbox" attribute to the images it might not work.

 Colorbox can be used to display content pop-ups.
 By default, the popup's height and width will be exactly the same as that of the original content.
 But there may be times, when you want to load the content as per the screen height.
 This can be done easily using jQuery.